-5. Center for Women and Returning Adults
+6. Center for Women and Returning Adults

-The Center for Women and Returning Adults (CWRA) serves as an advocate for women and nontraditional students by providing academic, financial, and personal assistance, while simultaneously familiarizing them with the network of services available on campus or in the community.
+The Center for Women and Returning Adults (CWRA) serves as an advocate for women and nontraditional students by providing academic, financial assistance, while simultaneously familiarizing them with the network of services available on campus or in the community.
 The CWRA provides a continuum of services directed toward an extremely diverse subculture within the campus community.
 The nature of our services extends beyond the campus or student life spectrum into the life-planning arena that is specific to nontraditional students or individuals and family members.
 Our involvement in child care, housing, financial, and domestic-abuse issues requires that our services be directed from the campus to the community.
 Special ongoing efforts designed to meet the needs of our subculture include STARS (Starting, Transfer, and Returning Students) orientations and Students With Families workshops and entertainment.
-In addition, the director of the Center for Women and Returning Adults oversees the Child Care Center and is the assistant dean of students.

-6. Child Care
+7. Child Care

-Child care and preschool are available on a part-time basis for children of IPFW students, faculty, and staff.
+Child care is available on a part-time basis for children of IPFW students, faculty, and staff.
 The IPFW Child Care Center is at 4133 Hobson Road.
 Hours of operation during fall, winter, and spring are 7:45 a.m.-9 p.m.
 Mondays through Thursdays, and 7:45 a.m.- 5 p.m.
 Fridays.
 Summer hours are 7:15 a.m.-8 p.m.
-Mondays, Tuesdays, and Thursdays; 7:15 a.m.-5 p.m.
+Mondays, Tuesdays, and Thursdays; 7:15 a.m.- 5 p.m.
 Wednesdays; and closed Fridays.
 Evening care is based on sufficient enrollment.
-The center provides care for children ages 2-12 and a separate preschool for children ages 3-5.
+The center provides care for children ages 2-12.
 For registration or more information, contact the Child Care Center at 260-481-0111.

-7. Computer Resources
+8. Computer Resources